ubccpsc/310/resources/readings/MVStar.md

 1. The View notifies the Controller of the change.
 1. The Controller modifies the Model as required.
-1. The Model, which is the subject in the observer pattern notifies all of its observers that it has changed.
+1. The Model, which is the subject in the observer pattern, notifies all of its observers that it has changed.
 1. The View, acting as the observer in the pattern, receives the notify event.
 Since MVC typically uses a pull-based observer pattern it then queries the Model object to understand the nature of the change and updates itself as required.

 Below is a simple MVC example that clarifies that multiple view options are available to the controller (although typically only one of them is bound at a time).